-Description: Cohiba can pre-process input isochores and scale them to fit seismic envelopes (see <scale-isochores-to-seismic-envelopes>).
-Export of these scaled isochores are triggered by choosing yes.
-Exported isochores are prefixed with Scaled.
+Description: COHIBA can pre-process input isochores and scale them to fit seismic envelopes (see <scale-isochores-to-seismic-envelopes>).
+Export of these scaled isochores are triggered

-14.1.14.5 <write-scaled-input-SD-isochores>
+15.1.14.5 <write-scaled-input-SD-isochores>

-Description: Cohiba can pre-process input isochore uncertainties and scale them relative to the seismic envelope (see <weight-isochore-package-above>).
+Description: COHIBA can pre-process input isochore uncertainties and scale them relative to the seismic envelope (see <weight-isochore-package-above>).
 Export of these scaled isochore uncertainties are triggered by choosing yes.
-Exported isochore uncertainties are prefixed with Scaled_SD.
+Exported isochore uncertainties are prefixed with Scaled\SD\.

-14.1.14.6 <write-filtered-velocity-trends>
+15.1.14.6 <write-filtered-velocity-trends>